 Mention beadwork and images of indigenous accessories, religious and paraphernalia will naturally come to mind.
-But in the fashion world, the retro-inflicted material is something of a design gem.
+But in the fashion world, the retro-inflected material is something of a design gem.

 For example, Scandinavian jewellery brand Anni Lu has amassed a steady following thanks to its chic beaded bracelets and necklaces.
 Native American designers like Jamie Okuma are also working to modernise the craft of beadwork.
 Okuma’s most recognised piece is her hand-beaded Christian Louboutin shoes.